yliu38/EGNF/README.md

 exp_train <- exp[,train_ind]
 exp_test <- exp[,-train_ind]
 ```
-If you have sample replicates or paired-samples, you may want to select patients for data split.
+If you have sample replicates or paired-samples, you may want to select patients for data split to avoid potential data leakage.

 ## One-dimensional hierarchical clustering
 ### Output csv files for network construction